Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family and community wellbeing.

 View AllManitoba Regional Chief Cindy Woodhouse Addresses Federal, Provincial, Territorial Meeting on Shared Priorities

-Advocacy grounded in First Nations determination and jurisdiction over child, family and community wellbeing.At the direction of the First Nations-in-Assembly by way of resolutions, the AFN Social Development Sector has been mandated to advance First Nations control and jurisdiction over…
+Advocacy grounded in First Nations determination and jurisdiction over child, family, and community well-being.The AFN is mandated by First Nations-in-Assembly to advance First Nations control and jurisdiction over social development programs and services as the foundation for the well-being of…

 Sign up for our Newsletter